Aide-de-camp: Thailand

 The Royal Thai Aide-De-Camp Department is a royal service agency under the Royal Security Command.
 It is responsible for organizing royal appearances and maintaining the safety of the Thai royal family.
 Royal Thai aides-de-camp are also appointed to senior officers of the Thai Army, Navy, and Air Force.
 King Chulalongkorn initiated the Royal Guard in 1870, during his visit to Singapore and Indonesia.
-He had Lieutenant General Prince Suksvasti serve as his aide, and Prince Suksvasti is considered the first Thai aide-de-camp.
+He had a lieutenant general who served as his aide, who was considered the first Thai aide-de-camp.